Darius Gvildys

 Darius Gvildys (born 26 December 1970) is a Lithuanian football coach and a former defender.
-He is the manager of Nevėžis.
+He is the manager of FK Nevėžis.

 Club career

-He started career in Banga Kaunas.
-After that he was a member of FBK Kaunas.

-Later he removed to Russia.
-FC Lokomotiv Nizhniy Novgorod, since 2000 was at FC Arsenal Tula.
+Gvildys began his career in Banga Kaunas before moving to FBK Kaunas.
+Afterward, he relocated to Russia, where he played for FC Lokomotiv Nizhniy Novgorod, and, starting in 2000, FC Arsenal Tula.

-At 2004 season he was in latvian Virsliga as the membe of Liepājas Metalurgs.

-Since 2005 he played for lithuanian Sūduva Club.

-After end his proffesional carerr of player, he became a trainer at 2007 season with FK Šilas Kazlų Rūda.
+In 2004, he joined Latvian Virsliga while playing for Liepājas Metalurgs.
+The following year, he played for Lithuanian Sūduva Club.
+After retiring as a player in 2007, Gvildys became a coach for FK Šilas Kazlų Rūda.

 International career

 Gvildys made 11 appearances for the Lithuania national football team between 1996 and 1999.